How can I increase my chances of conception?

 If either you or your partner has a high BMI, bringing it down, even by a little, can help you have a healthy pregnancy and baby.

-You don’t have to exercise for long, and short ten-minute bursts can be beneficial and may be easier to fit in your day.
+You don’t have to exercise for long, and short ten-minute bursts can be beneficial and may be easier to fit into your day.

 Exercise is not just for weight loss either.
 It has other benefits such as boosting your mood , energy levels and general health.
 Making small changes like standing up as much as possible can help you lose weight, as staying on your feet uses more calories than sitting and is better for your long-term health.